Killing of Daunte Wright: Public officials

+Brooklyn Center Mayor Mike Elliott issued several statements on social media and at press conferences beginning the evening of the incident, expressing sympathy, urging protesters to remain peaceful, and suggesting that Potter should be fired.
+Minnesota Governor Tim Walz, Lt.
+Governor Peggy Flanagan, and Senator Tina Smith made statements mourning Wright's death and commenting on the pattern of unarmed Black men killed by law enforcement.

+City Manager Curt Boganey was fired on April 12, giving Mayor Elliott command authority over the city police force.
+The following day, Police Chief Tim Gannon announced his resignation, alongside that of Potter.

 President Joe Biden said about the incident and unrest, "Peaceful protest is understandable.
 And the fact is that we do know that the anger, pain and trauma that exists in Black community in that environment is real – it's serious, and it's consequential.
 But that does not justify violence.
 We should listen to Daunte's mom who is calling for peace and calm."
 Vice President Kamala Harris said "Daunte's family ... needs answers" on Twitter.